 About Concordia Hotel

-The Hotel Concordia is the only hotel which is actually situated on the promenade of the UNESCO city of Trogir, between the Kamerlengo fortress and the XIII century convent of St. Dominic.
+Hotel Concordia is the only hotel which is actually situated on the promenade of the UNESCO city of Trogir, between the Kamerlengo Fortress and the 13th century convent of St. Dominic.
 The hotel building is 300 years old, although its interior was restored in 1995 when it was converted into a small family hotel.

-Accomodation: There are 10 double bedrooms (which can take an additional bed) and 3 single bedrooms.
-Most of the bedrooms overlook the sea and the ACI marina.
-The bedrooms are air-conditioned and equipped with shower/WC, telephone and SAT-TV.
+Accomodation: there are 8 double bedrooms (which can take an additional bed) and 3 single bedrooms.
+Most of the bedrooms overlook the sea and the marina.
+Bedrooms are air-conditioned and equipped with shower/WC, telephone and satellite TV.

-On the ground floor of the hotel there is a small restaurant for breakfast.
-In the summer time guests can eat their breakfast on the hotel terrace and enjoy the magnificent view over the sea and the promenade.
+On the ground floor of the hotel is a small restaurant for breakfast.
+In the summer guests can eat their breakfast outside on the hotel terrace and enjoy the magnificent view over the sea and the promenade.

 "We also loved staying in Trogir - away from the busyness of Split - and the Hotel Concordia was one of our favourites due to its position.
 Great for people watching!"